Home » Net Promoter Score » NPS – A comprehensive guide to understanding Net Promoter Score

 2) satisfied but not ready to recommend or

 Looking for a tool to measure your NPS?
-Try Trustmary for free!
+Book a meeting for a tour of Trustmary!

 Lets look at this first on the basis of popularity of NPS.
 NPS is the most widely used customer satisfaction indicator internationally.
 According to some studies, two thirds of Fortune 1000 companies use NPS as a measure of customer loyalty.